ArcanjoNunes/ArcanjoNunes/README.md

 - 👋 Hi, I’m @ArcanjoNunes
-- 👀 I’m interested in IT at all
+- 👀 I’m interested in DDD, MMA, Blazor, MAUI.
-- 🌱 I’m currently learning working DDD, MMA.
+- 🌱 I’m currently refactoring Legacy systems
-- 💞️ I’m looking to collaborate on those areas
+- 💞️ I’m looking for new opportunities.
-- 📫 You found me
+- 📫 Here we are...

 <!---
 ArcanjoNunes/ArcanjoNunes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.